 Myth #1: Tell the Committee on Admissions “what makes you unique” in your essays.

 This often leads applicants to believe that you need to have accomplishments or feats that are unusual or different from your peers (e.g., traveling to an exotic place or talking about a tragic situation in your life).

-But how are you to know which of your experiences are unique when you know neither the backgrounds of the other applicants nor the topics they have chosen?
+But how are you to know which of your experiences is unique when you know neither the backgrounds of the other applicants nor the topics they have chosen to share?
 What matters is not merely that you have had these experiences, but rather how and why your perspective has changed or been reinforced as a result of those and other everyday experiences.